-Peter Ecclesine mentioned in the last week Ofcom conference call it was recommended that the ACLR has to be improved as UK initially suggested.
+Peter Ecclesine mentioned in the last week’s Ofcom conference call it was recommended that the ACLR has to be improved as UK initially suggested.

 Peter Ecclesine as the TG editor reviewed the editorial status of TG af.

 Peter Ecclesine will update the numbering of the TG draft with the update of numbering of TGac.